Noakhali language: Geographical distribution

-Noakhali is the primary language of Greater Noakhali which today comprises the Bangladeshi districts of Noakhali, Feni and Lakshmipur, and some parts of the sub-district of Hajiganj.
-It is also spoken by the Noakhaillas in the southern part of India's Tripura state, specifically in some parts of the South Tripura district.
-In this district, along with Standard Bengali, it serves as a lingua franca among some indigenous communities such as the Tripuri/Reang, the Chakma and the Mog/Marma in addition to the Noakhali.
-Mainland Noakhali is mutually intelligible with neighbouring Sandwipi dialect, which is spoken in Sandwip, an island in the Bay of Bengal.
-Some have stated that it is also mutually unintelligible with the Dinajpur dialect.
+Noakhali is the primary language variety of Greater Noakhali which today comprises the Bangladeshi districts of Noakhali, Feni and Lakshmipur, and some parts of the sub-district of Hajiganj.
+It is also spoken by the Bengali Hindus in the southern part of India's Tripura state, specifically in some parts of the South Tripura district.
+In this district, along with Standard Bengali, it serves as a lingua franca among some indigenous communities such as the Tripuri/Reang, the Chakma and the Mog/Marma.
+Mainland Noakhali is mutually intelligible with the neighbouring Sandwipi dialect, which is an isolated sub-dialect of the Eastern Bengali dialect spoken in Greater Dhaka region.
+Some have stated that Noakhali is unintelligible to the Dinajpur dialect of extreme northern Bengal.

 Before and after the Partition of India, Noakhali-speaking Bengali Hindus from Greater Noakhali migrated to West Bengal, Assam and Tripura also.
 Outside of the subcontinent, the largest diaspora population from Noakhali reside in Europe (most notably Italy) and North America.
 Significant Noakhali-speaking Bengali diaspora population reside in the Middle East of which most are migrant workers, and in many other countries throughout the world.

-Writing system

-In the past Noakhailla was written with the Arabic script.
-Nowadays Latin and Bengali alphabets are used.

-In Bangladesh, regional languages are not used for official purposes.
-With Standard Bengali written in the Bengali script as the medium of instruction in Bangladesh, some may therefore write in Noakhali using the Bengali script, however it is viewed as more formal to write in standard Bengali.

 Features and lexical comparison

+Noakhali is an Eastern Indo-Aryan language with a large amount of Persian and Hindustani vocabulary.